 File preview and Wipe File are two other features the Undeleted 360 offers.
 The former provides a quick view of the file before recovery while the latter helps with ultimately deleting any file that can’t be retrieved by Undelete 360 or any other software.
 This application can work on devices like digital cameras, memory cards, smartphones, computer hard drives, USB, and other data-saving tools.

 DM Disk Editor and Data Recovery is more popularly known as DMDE.
-It is a powerful app to recover, edit and search for data on any type of media.
-Built with special algorithms, it can provide support even in the most complex cases of data loss.
+It is a powerful app to recover, edit and search for data on any type of media: photos, videos, documents, etc. Built with special algorithms, it can provide support even in the most complex cases of data loss.

 This application is not intended for novice users and is best suited for a more hands-on user with technical experience.
 The interface does not feel up to date and some features are a bit hard to find however the overall recovery performance with DM Disk Editor is satisfactory in many cases.
 Specialized feature sets make tough recovery cases possible if the proper settings are used, this can be considered another plus.